In Austin, 19 days of terror end with a bomber's final explosion

 Like House, he was African-American.
 Both their packages were not delivered by commercial carriers, police said.

-As police processed the scene at Mason's house, another package bomb exploded in southeast Austin and injured a 75-year-old woman outside her home as she picked it up.
+As police processed the scene at Mason's house, another package bomb exploded in southeast Austin and injured a 75-year-old woman as she picked it up outside her home.
 The Hispanic woman's injuries, in addition to the two black men's deaths, sparked fears of hate crimes.

 Word of the attacks spread, and so did the panic.
-Police warned people in the city not to touch any unexpected or suspicious packages.
+Police warned residents not to touch unexpected or suspicious packages.

-"Call 911," Austin police Chief Brian Manley said.
+"Call 911," Austin Police Chief Brian Manley said.
 "It's appropriate for residents to be concerned."

 A different type of explosion

-A trip wire tied to a "caution, children at play" sign detonated when it was breached, sending two men, ages 22 and 23, to the hospital with injuries, police said.
+A tripwire tied to a "caution, children at play" sign detonated when it was breached, leaving two men, ages 22 and 23, hospitalized, police said.

-Unlike the previous blasts, it was not a package left outside a home, signaling the bomber wanted to cause more death and mayhem.
+Unlike the previous blasts, it was not a package outside a home.
 Unlike the previous incidents, the victims were white.

-The trip wire, authorities said, indicated the attacker was more sophisticated than previously believed.
-The frantic search to find the bomber increased.
+The tripwire indicated the attacker was more sophisticated than previously believed.

-Two days after the trip wire blast, the bomber's tactics shifted yet again.
+Two days after the tripwire blast, the bomber's tactics shifted yet again.

-A package exploded on a conveyor belt at a FedEx facility outside San Antonio on March 20, injuring an employee.
-Investigators suspected it could be related to the Austin explosions, which would make it the first explosive device the bomber shipped.
+A package exploded on a conveyor belt at a FedEx facility outside San Antonio on Tuesday, injuring an employee.
+Investigators suspected it's related to the Austin explosions, making it the first explosive device the bomber shipped.

 About six hours later, police received a call about another suspicious package at a FedEx facility in southeast Austin.
 Authorities intercepted that package before it went off, local and federal officials said in a statement.

-Bomber in blonde wig
+Bomber in a wig and pink gloves

-Law enforcement secured surveillance footage from a FedEx store south of Austin.
-It showed a man in a baseball cap and a blonde wig, bringing two packages into the store.
+Law enforcement officials secured surveillance footage from the FedEx store south of Austin, which revealed crucial information.
+It showed a man in a baseball cap, a blonde wig and pink gloves, bringing two packages into the store.

-Investigators said by then, they'd realized the bombs were all made from common household items, and had scanned receipts at area stores for clues.

-Between the receipts from household items and the video of the man shipping the packages, the pieces started falling into place.
+By then, authorities had concluded the bombs were made from common household items found in a hardware or sporting goods store, a law enforcement source told CNN.
+With the help of receipts from area stores, witness sketches and surveillance video, the investigative pieces started falling into place.

 Convinced the bomber was 23-year-old Mark Anthony Conditt, police moved quickly before he struck again.
-They used cellphone technology Tuesday night to track him to a hotel in Round Rock, about 20 miles north of Austin.
+They used cellphone technology Tuesday night to track him to a hotel in Round Rock, 20 miles north of Austin.
 There, they spotted his vehicle.

-Police and federal agents surrounded the hotel, but waited for SWAT backup in case he had more explosives.
+Police and federal agents surrounded the hotel and called for SWAT backup in case he had explosives.

 As they waited, Conditt left in his vehicle.
-Police followed him as he drove on the service road along I-35, passing by restaurants, gas stations and hotels.

-Then the vehicle came to a stop in a ditch as a SWAT team cautiously approached.
+Police followed him as he drove on the service road along Interstate 35, passing by restaurants, gas stations and hotels.
+The vehicle later stopped in a ditch as a SWAT team cautiously approached.

 As police closed in, Conditt detonated a device inside his vehicle, injuring one officer while another one fired at him.